top of page

 1. Insight

-As AI adoption accelerates, many organisations find themselves asking a deceptively simple question:
+As AI adoption accelerates, many organisations find themselves grappling with the question:

-Within the AI transformation process, AI Capability and Maturity Assessment sits firmly in the Discover stage.
+Within the Orr Consulting AI Transformation Process, AI Capability and Maturity Assessment sits firmly in the Discover stage.

-Its purpose is to establish an honest, evidence-based baseline of current organisational readiness before decisions are made about prioritisation, strategy, or investment.
+Its purpose is to establish an honest, evidence-based baseline of current capability and control before decisions are made about prioritisation, strategy or investment.

 2. Why This Matters